 Climbing: While storing and retrieving supplies and ascending or descending stairs.
-Feeling: Perceiving the nature of the veins by touching the skin with the fingertips.
 Stooping: With up to 20 pounds to put away supplies and change printer paper.

 Exerts up to 50 pounds of force occasionally, up to 30 pounds of force frequently, and 10 of force constantly to move objects.